milochen0418/complete-webpack-guide/Complete Guide to Webpack for React Development/Section 1_Hands-on Webpack for React Development/Section 1/Video 1.3/README.md

 ### dist
 When you do webpack command to build bundle.js, all result will show in ./dist folder

 ## Install webpack
 $ npm install webpack  --save-dev

+## First time to use webpack to build bundle.js in ./dist
+$ ./node_modules/.bin/webpack
+Do you want to install 'webpack-cli' (yes/no): yes